Learn about actual and potential costs

 Where can I purchase Small Kitchen Appliances?

-The small kitchen appliance market has a low level of market share concentration, in which the top four suppliers account for less than 30.0% of total market revenue.
-ProcurementIQ estimates that in total, there are roughly 800 manufacturers, distributors and retailers of small kitchen appliances throughout the United States.
-Additionally,...
+The small kitchen appliance market has a high level of market share concentration in 2020, in which the top four suppliers account for more than 50.0% of total market revenue.
+This level is expected to increase over the next three years due to major consolidation from acquisition and merger activity,...
 Subscribe to learn more.

 Questions to ask potential suppliers